CityBaseInc/redux-freeform/docs/create-form-state.md

 }
 ```

-each field has its own configuration with these options:
+each field has its own configuration with these options (none of which are required):

 - `defaultValue` the value to initialize the field to, by default an empty string
 - `validators` a list of validator object to apply to the field, these generate errors [Read More](validators.md)